-On January 15, 2013, we entered into a Common Stock Purchase Agreement (the "Purchase Agreement") with Aspire Capital Fund, LLC ("Aspire Capital"), which provides that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$25 million in shares of our common stock (the "Purchase Shares") over an approximately two-year period at purchase prices determined in accordance with the Purchase Agreement.
-Pursuant to the terms of the Purchase Agreement, we have filed and maintain a registration statement on Form S-1 with the SEC under which we have registered 3,000,000 shares of our common stock for resale by Aspire Capital.
+On January 15, 2013, the Company entered into a Common Stock Purchase Agreement (the "Purchase Agreement") with Aspire Capital Fund, LLC ("Aspire Capital"), which provides that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$25 million in shares of the Company's common stock (the "Purchase Shares") over an approximately two-year period, terminating February 19, 2015, at purchase prices determined in accordance with the Purchase Agreement.
+Pursuant to the terms of the Purchase Agreement, the Company has filed and maintains a registration statement on Form S-1 with the SEC under which the Company has registered 3,000,000 shares of its common stock for resale by Aspire Capital.